 Where ideas meet practice

-Faculty teaching in the Master in Public Administration in International Development (MPA/ID) Program come from a range of countries—Brazil, China, Cuba, India, Pakistan, South Africa, Turkey, the UK and Venezuela as well as the U.S.—and varied disciplines (such as economics, political science, and public administration).
+Faculty members teaching in the MPA/ID Program come from a range of countries—Argentina, China, Cuba, India, Pakistan, Peru, South Africa, Turkey, the UK, Venezuela as well as the United States—and varied disciplines (such as economics, political science, and public administration).
 They are leaders in their fields of scholarship.
 Their research is changing the ways in which poverty and underdevelopment are analyzed and approached.

 What particularly distinguishes MPA/ID faculty members is that they are scholars and practitioners.
 Over the course of their careers, our faculty members are likely to hold full-time positions in government or international organizations.
-They also advise:
+They also work with:

 Learn more about the interests and experiences of some of our core MPA/ID faculty members.
 These and other scholars and practitioners make our faculty the strongest in the world in this field.

-For questions about the MPA/ID Program or to plan a campus visit please do not contact faculty, email firstname.lastname@example.org instead.
+For questions about the MPA/ID Program or to plan a campus visit, please do not contact faculty members.
+Email our office instead.